Savory/docs/src/websockets/exception-filters.md

 return { topic: 'error', data: { customMessage: 'not cool my friend' }};
 ```

-With the sample above, Nest will handle the thrown exception and emit the `exception` message with the following structure:
+With the sample above, Danet will handle the thrown exception and emit the `exception` message with the following structure:

 #### Filters